TandoorRecipes/recipes/docs/features/templating.md

+!!! danger
+    The version containing Templating is not yet released!
+This documentation is only to illustrate the pending changes facilitate the discussion.

 With the Version `0.14.0` support for using a custom Jinja2 Template in recipe step instructions has been added.

 This allows you to write ingredients with their corresponding amount directly inside the text while still profiting